An Operator-Theoretic Framework to Simulate Neuromorphic Circuits: Results: From a Single Neuron to a Heterogeneous Network

 where $I_g(v) = v - \frac{v^3}{3}$.
 This can be rewritten as

-where $D$, again, defines the differentiation operator ($s$ in the Laplace domain and $j \omega$ in the frequency domain) and $\mathbb{I}$ is the identity operator.
-In the splitting of Eq.
-(18), the first operator is a lossless operator that incorporates the capacitor, inductor, and interconnection of elements.
-The second operator represents the resistive elements of the circuit.
-This representation is exactly in the form of Eq.
-(7).
-However, the representation can be further broken down as
+where $\operatorname{D}$, again, defines the differentiation operator and $\mathbb{I}$ is the identity operator.
+It is possible to recast Eq. (\ref{eq:FNSR}) to the form of Eq. (\ref{eq:split}) as

+In the splitting of Eq. (\ref{eq:FNDMDR}), the first operator is a lossless operator that incorporates the capacitor, inductor, and interconnection of elements.
+The second operator represents the dissipative elements of the circuit.
+The last operator represents the active element that destabilizes the motion and initiates spiking.
-to be in the format of Eq.
-(8).
 This breaks the resistive part into the difference of two monotone operators.

 With this representation, it is straightforward to apply DMDR and obtain the solution for this circuit.
-Figure 4 illustrates the steady-state response of the FitzHugh-Nagumo circuit in the space of discrete $T$-periodic square-integrable signals (${l}^2 _T$) with parameters $L = 20$, $C = R = 1$.
+Figure \ref{fig:FPIFN} illustrates the steady-state response of the FitzHugh-Nagumo circuit in the space of discrete $T$-periodic square-integrable signals (${l}^2 _T$) with parameters $L = 20$, $C = R = 1$.
 To proceed with the computations, the signals $v(t)$ and $i(t)$ were both discretized to vectors with 556 elements.
 The step size ($\alpha$) for the DMDR algorithm was set to 0.1 and the sampling frequency of the FFT was chosen to be 10 Hz.
-The simulation takes around 28 {\textit{milliseconds}} to converge.
-The numerical integration method (two-step Adams-Bashforth method with a step size of 0.01 seconds) computes the steady-state in 5 milliseconds.
+The simulation takes around 28 milliseconds to converge with a sinusoidal initial condition.
+The numerical integration method (two-step Adams-Bashforth method with a step size of 0.01 seconds) computes the steady-state behavior in 5 milliseconds.